charlenelyu/pro-mern-stack/README.md

 ### notes

+- Introduction
+  - Server Rendering: the entire HTML is constructed on the server and sent to the browser.
+  - Browser Rendering: fetch data via APIs and construct the DOM on the browser.
+  - The need for server rendering arises when the application needs to be indexed by search engines.
+    - Search engines typically start from the root URL and then traverse all the hyperlinks present in the resulting HTML.
+They don't execute JavaScript to fetch data via Ajax calls and look at the changed DOM.
+    - To have pages from an application be properly indexed by search engines, the server needs to respond with the same HTML that will result after the Ajax call in `componentDidMount()` methods and subsequent re-rendering of the page.
+  - For the Issue Tracker application, we’ll make it work is as follows:
+    - use server rendering when any page is opened for the first time (by typing in URL or refreshing);
+    - use browser rendering once any page is loaded and the user navigates to another page.
 - New Directory Structure
   - Split current source code into three directories
     - keep the shared React components in `src`